zhouyou-gu/drl-5g-scheduler/README.md

 PYTHONPATH=./ python3 ./sim_sript_example/ka.py
 ```

-All logged training information is stored by tensorboard in `controller_src/sim_sript_example/tb-data`.
+The above script creates a logging folder as `controller_src/sim_sript_example/tb-data` (for details, please check `ka.py` and other related codes).
 To see the training information, run the follows under `controller_src/sim_sript_example/tb-data`,

 ```shell
 tensorboard --logdir ./ --bind_all